cslant/github-project-php-docs/introduction.md

 GitHub Project PHP is a simple and **easy-to-use** package designed to help you **manage your GitHub projects** efficiently.
 It provides a webhook system to capture GitHub project activities and allows you to **automatically implement comments** on these actions.

-This package simplifies the process of managing and automating tasks related to GitHub project interactions, making it a valuable tool for developers working with GitHub projects in PHP.
+This package simplifies the process of managing and automating tasks related to GitHub project interactions, making it a valuable tool for developers working with GitHub projects.

 ---